ox13/BinaryFileMatching/readme.md

 	  --shards-directory "C:\gradu2\shards" ^
 	  --shard-size

-Then used the output with the pretrained BERT model model.cpkt-100000 (TODO: INSERT LINK TO FILE HERE) to create an embedding file.
+Then used the output with the pretrained BERT model model.cpkt-100000 (which can be found in the pre_trained_BERT folder of the datasets) to create an embedding file.
 This is accomplished by using the batch\_embeddings\_from\_BERT.py  script edited for your environment.
 In particular, note the paths on lines 7 and 12 as noted in the script comments.
 For more information  on editing batch\_embeddings\_from\_BERT.py, please consult the BERT documentation for extract\_features.py.

 ### Step 2
-With the embedding file from step one as input, use the trained model Siamese \_RNN\_15.h5 to predict a match with your library of known files.
+With the embedding file from step one as input, use the trained model Siamese\_RNN\_15.h5 to predict a match with your library of known files.
 These should already have been prepared as embedding files using the methods outlined in step 1 above.

-If you do not have a library of files available, the data set of embedding files used in the thesis artefact can be found at (TODO: INSERT LINK TO DATA HERE).
+If you do not have a library of files available, the data set of embedding files used in the thesis artefact can be found in the test_data folder from the datasets.
 All files names contain a hash the is consistent as the code sections are transformed to text and then to embeddings.
 The script hash\_match.py found in the 0\_tools directory of this repository can be used to find the name of the software package from which the code section and subsequent embedding file was derived.

 With your library in place, two scripts are used to predict a match:  GRADU\_Siamese\_Test\_GEN.py, which feeds data to the trained deep learning model, and siamese\_predict.py, which calls the trained model and makes a prediction on the data fed to it.
 These can both be found in the test\_scripts directory of the test directory in the 4a \_similarity \_detection directory of this repository.
 Both need to be edited for your environment.
 Edit lines 11, 12, 15, and 18 of GRADU\_Siamese\_Test\_GEN.py to include the correct paths for your environment.
 Edit line 13 of siamese\_predict.py to include the path to the directory containing your data.
 Once edited, run siamese\_predict.py.